The Big Race

 About Those Hats

 It has been estimated that about 90% of all women who attend the derby adorn themselves with some sort of headgear.
 The top end of these hats can fall in the $500 to $1,000 range, and each hat can take up to seven days to make.
 Nonetheless, despite their high prices, thousands of hats find their way to Churchill Downs on the first Saturday in May.
 These hats provide a noticeable display that is almost as important as the race itself.

 The Famous Mint Juleps at the Kentucky Derby

-Though popular, Mint juleps are not the only alcoholic beverage to see large sales, for just over a half a million cans of beer will also be sold.
+Though popular, the iconic mint juleps are not the only alcoholic beverage to see large sales, for just over a half a million cans of beer will also be sold.
 Compare this to the 127 thousand mint juleps.
 To make all these mixed drinks, a half-ton of fresh mint will be required.
-So you can see that the vendors at Churchill Downs will in for a busy day come Kentucky Derby Day.
+So you can see that the vendors at Churchill Downs are in for a busy day come Kentucky Derby day.